mattiagatti/SKINPAN/README.md

-# 🧠 Training Workflow for MaskDINO & YOLO
+# 🧠 Training Workflow for Mask DINO & YOLO

 This repository provides code for training and inference on the SKINPAN dataset using:

-- [**MaskDINO**](https://github.com/IDEA-Research/MaskDINO): A state-of-the-art transformer-based model for instance segmentation, built on [Detectron2](https://github.com/facebookresearch/detectron2).
+- [**Mask DINO**](https://github.com/IDEA-Research/MaskDINO): A state-of-the-art transformer-based model for instance segmentation, built on [Detectron2](https://github.com/facebookresearch/detectron2).
 - [**YOLO (Ultralytics)**](https://www.ultralytics.com/yolo): A real-time object detection model, using the [Ultralytics](https://github.com/ultralytics/ultralytics) framework.

 ---